Galvy/Template-Samba4-AD/README.md

 ES: /etc/zabbix/zabbix_agentd.d/samba4_ad.conf

-3) add zabbix user to sudo with a tool visudo:
+3) add zabbix user to sudo with a tool visudo

-# allows 'zabbix' user to run all commands without password.
-zabbix ALL=NOPASSWD: ALL
+4) allows 'zabbix' user to run all commands without password. zabbix ALL=NOPASSWD: ALL

-4) Allow active-check in your zabbix_agentd.conf and AllowKey=system.run[*]
+5) Allow active-check in your zabbix_agentd.conf and AllowKey=system.run[*]